basemind-ai/gateway/README.md

 root                        # repository root, holding all tooling configurations ├─── .bin                   # executable scripts
 ├─── .github                # GitHub CI/CD and other configurations
-├─── .idea                  # IDE configurations that are sh<red
-├─── .secrets               # secret values that are gitignored ├─── assets                 # images used for branding ├─── docker                 # docker files
+├─── .idea                  # IDE configurations that are shared ├─── .secrets               # secret values that are gitignored ├─── assets                 # images used for branding ├─── docker                 # docker files